 Bisnaga glaucescens, Echinocactus glaucescens, Echinocactus pfeifferi, Ferocactus pfeifferi

-Ferocactus glaucescens is a generally solitary, barrel cactus with bluish green stems up to 22 inches (55 cm) tall and up to 20 inches (50 cm) in diameter.
-It has 11 to 15 ribs and 0 or 1 central spine, very similar to the radials.
-Straight, light yellow 6 or 7 radial spines are up to 1.6 inches (4 cm) long.
-The flower is lemon yellow, funnel-shaped and up to 1.6 inches (4 cm) in diameter.
-The fruits are white, up to 0.8 inch (2 cm) long, with the remnants of the flowers attached.
+Ferocactus glaucescens is a slow-growing cactus with spherical or cylindrical, usually solitary, bluish-green stem up to 2 feet (6 cm) in diameter.
+It has 11 to 15 ribs, 6 to 7 radial spines and 1 (or no) central spine very similar to the radials.
+The radial spines are straight, light yellow and up to 1.6 inches (4 cm) long.
+The flowers are lemon yellow, funnel-shaped and up to 1.6 inches (4 cm) in diameter.
+The fruits are white and up to 0.8 inch (2 cm) long.

 How to Grow and Care